xubiod/crazy/README.md

 ## Why?

-It's summer, it's basically hot as hell and Malboge was named after the eighth circle of hell.
+It's summer, it's basically hot as hell and Malbolge was named after the eighth circle of hell.
 It fits.